makrai/notes/acheampong21-Transformer-emotion-review.md

     * unavailability of a practical context extraction approach for texts
     * some texts convey multiple emotional expressions
 * pre-trained transformer-based models
-* this paper is to review some of these transformer-based models
+* we review some of these transformer-based models
   * datasets used, model architecture, results obtained, and limitations

 # 2 Models of emotions and the concept of text-based emotion detection

 * discrete and dimensional form
 * Discrete representations place emotions into finite categories
-    * agreed that emotions arose due to how individuals perceived events, and those emotions varied according to their degree of intensity
+  * agreed that emotions arose due to how individuals perceived events, and those emotions vary according to their degree of intensity
   * Ekman (1999) places emotions into six basic categories, ie, happiness, sadness, anger, disgust, surprise, and fear
     * these emotions are independent of each other, basic, and can produce complex emotions by combinations
   * Plutchik (1980)
     * like Ekman, primary emotions, and their combinations: complex emotions
     * hE 8 primary emotions instead of 6 by Ekman which occured
       * in opposite pairs.
 The 8 primary emotions as proposed by Plutchik
       * joy--sadness, trust--disgust, anger--fear and surprise--anticipation
-    * Orthony, Clore, and Collins (OCC) disagreed with the analogy of ’basic emotions’ as presented by Ekman and Plutchik
+  * Orthony, Clore, and Collins (1990, OCC) disagreed with the analogy of ’basic emotions’ as presented by Ekman and Plutchik
     * 22 emotions, adding 16 emotions to Ekman's essential ones
-      * additional classes of relief, envy, reproach, self-reproach, appreciation, shame, pity, disappointment, admiration, hope, fears-confirmed, grief, gratification, gloating, like and dislike (Ortony+ 1990)
+    * additional classes of relief, envy, reproach, self-reproach, appreciation, shame, pity, disappointment, admiration, hope, fears-confirmed, grief, gratification, gloating, like and dislike
 * dimensional models place emotions into a uni~ or multi-dimensional space
   * The spatial order depicts the relationship between emotions and their relative degree of occurrence
   * Circumplex of Affect proposed by Russell (1980) is a profound example
     * 2-dimensional circular wheel in an arousal-valence domain
   * Russell and Mehrabian (1977) also presented a 3-D emotional model
     * valence, arousal, and dominance with
       * valence differentiating emotions by pleasantness and unpleasantness,
       * arousal differentiating emotions by activations and deactivations,
       * dominance: the degree to which experiencers control their emotions
   * The Hourglass of Emotions revisited model presented by Susanto+ (2020) is
     * an improvement over the original Hourglass of Emos by Cambria+ (2012)
     * both classify unknown concepts based on known features
-      * issues with the earlier proposal
+    * issues with the Susanto+ proposal
       * uncanny color associations of the original model, the presence of
       * neutral and ambiguous emotions, the
-        * absence of polar emotions such as calmness and eagerness.
-Also, an
+      * absence of polar emotions such as calmness and eagerness
       * wrong associations of antithetic emotions eg
         * anger and fear (which were both negatives) or
         * surprise and anticipation
           (opposite in terms of meaning but not in terms of polarity)
       * low polarity scores for compound emotions and the
-        * absence of self-conscious or moral emotions also contributed to the
+      * absence of self-conscious or moral emotions
-      * tested on three sentiment benchmarks (ie, Blitzer dataset, Pang and Lee dataset, and Amazon dataset)
+    * tested on three sentiment benchmarks
+      (ie, Blitzer dataset, Pang and Lee dataset, and Amazon dataset)
-        * The revisited hourglass model demonstrated the highest scores in all
+      * The Cambria+ hourglass model demonstrated the highest scores in all
       * 94.72%, 93.29%, and 89.85% for the Blitzer, Pang and Lee, and Amazon
     * Figure 1 illustrated the revised hourglass model
 * The approaches for recognizing emotions from texts as
   * outlined by Acheampong+ (2020)
   * SOTA: deep learning techniques in the lead
   * remaining issues with deep learning
     * extracting the relationship between long term dependent texts
-    * parallel processing of text sequence, and the
+    * parallel processing of text sequence
     * integration of logical reasoning within these techniques

 # 3 The concept of transformers

 # 4 Some transformer-based models, their pros and cons 7

-* This section expounds on some models that have evolved from the transformer architecture, strengths, and weaknesses.
-The models discussed in this section

 ## 4.1 Transformer-XL